dde/qqcs/README.md

 <img src="img/Screen Shot 2020-05-03 at 3.41.56 PM.png" alt="equivalent gate sequence for a controlled Hadamard gate"/>

-QQCS answers the question with a single intereactive statement.
+QQCS answers the question with a single interactive statement.
 The \[ 1\] is the line number prompt.

 ```
 [ 1] :_H:_Sa:Cx:_H:_T:Cx:_T:_H:_S:_X:S_